 In 1911, Harland Bartholomew used the census to determine where Black people lived, or would live, for a city study.
-That city used the study to designate those places as industrial use or “risky.”
-The nation replicated such designations, and they largely remains today.
+That city used the study to designate those places as either industrial use or “risky.”
+The nation replicated such designations, and they largely remain today.
 This practice became a major, racist mechanism called redlining.
 Redlining covers racially-explicit mapping, leasing and permitting from banks, insurance, real estate, and the federal Home Owners’ Loan Corporation (HOLC) on the basis of “risk.”
 Redlining named what or whom lowered property values.

 Redlining informed zoning.
 Zoning preserves most land for exclusionary, expensive, energy-inefficient homes getting bigger and bigger while housing the least people.
 Even in Seattle, our densest city, 75% of the land bans apartments.
 Zoning restricts where housing can go.
 It informs and gatekeeps which areas are for whom.

 There are also private house deeds through racially restrictive covenants, which the Federal Housing Association refused to enforce banning until 1950—decades after ruling these deeds unconstitutional.
 Even now, banks still use predatory loans, like “subprime” loans, targeting people of color while quickly and dramatically increasing rates.

 Systemic racism also operates through school district borders, tied to the financial support of the foundationally-segregated housing inside their boundaries.
 This perpetuates wealth gaps and school disparities.